 The most straightforward answer is yes; you can practice drums quietly!

 Well, I am going to share a few tips I have found very useful with beginners.
 There could be other ways, but the ones I have highlighted below are easy options you can start doing right away.

 Use practice drums kits

-There are many drum kits by different brands dedicated solely for practice purposes.
-And when it comes to practicality and functionality, nothing works better these drum sets.
+There are many drum kits dedicated solely for practice.
+When it comes to practicality and functionality, nothing works better than a practice drum kit.

-And the best part is, there are light, highly portable, easy to set up the sound just as good as real drum.
-Hence, they can be all you need in perfect practice drums.
+The best part is, there are light, portable, easy to set up, and the sound just as good as a real drum kit.
+Therefore, they can be all you need for practice.

 In many cases, they come in very basic designs.
-The normal drums come with hardware, including stands, screws, and other things that may take longer to set up.
-You may not have much space and time.
+A normal drum set comes with hardware, including stands, screws, and other things that may take longer to set up.
+You may not have much space or time.
 The practice kits, on the other hand, are explicitly designed for easy set-up and portability.
-And one great thing is that the positions of the pads are pretty similar to a common drum set.
+One great thing is that the positions of the pads are pretty similar to a regular drum set.

-I always advise those looking for such drums to look for something simple.
+I always advise those looking for a new kit to look for something simple.
 Consider features like portability and overall practicality.
 These are ideal for apartment practice and you can also use them on the go.

-One of my favorite kits is the DW Workshop Go Anywhere Practice Set.
-In this kit, everything is mounted on a single stand, which is really awesome in terms of space.
+One of my favorite drum kits is the DW Workshop Go Anywhere Practice Set.
+In this drum kit, everything is mounted on a single stand, which is really awesome in terms of space.

 And even better, the kits come fully equipped with five pieces.
-This means it will only take you a few minutes to set up.
+This means it will only take you a few minutes to set up and start drumming.

-And don’t think it is weak.
+Don’t think that it’s weak.
 Everything on this kit is sturdy and durable.

-The drums pads are large enough to produce a wide range of sounds.
-Besides, they can easily adjust the position of each other.
+The drum pads are large enough to produce a wide range of sounds.
+Besides, you can easily adjust the position of the rubber pads.

-But most importantly, the whole kit is very quiet.
-For this reason, you can practice anytime of the day and anywhere you like.
+But most importantly, this is a very quiet drum set.
+For this reason, you can practice any time of the day and anywhere you like.

-Another really good portable option is the Gibraltar Gp08 Powerrack Pad Outfit, which has everything you need for practice, and also it is portable.
+Another really good portable option is the Gibraltar Gp08 Powerrack Pad Outfit, which has everything you need for practice.

-It is an adjustable set, as you can regulate it and use it the way you like.
+It is an adjustable set, so you can regulate it and use it how you like.

 Drum Practice pads

-Perhaps you have already come across the table-top drum pads.
+Perhaps you have already come across the table-top best drum pads.
 Sometimes even the practice kits above may be inconvenient.
-This is true, especially if you move regularly.
+This is especially true if you move around often.
 You may need something that can fit in your luggage.

-In that case, what you need is the practice pads.
+In that case, what you need are practice pads.

-The most significant benefit of these items is their portability.
+The most significant benefit of these items is clearly their portability.
 They are better than practice drum kits.
-You can even carry one in your backpack, and no one will notice.
+You can even carry one in your backpack without even noticing.

 When I say they are pretty simple tools, I don’t mean they cannot perform well.
-Today’s market is full of various types, with varying characteristics and features.
-They come in different sizes, sounds, surfaces, and overall versatility.
+Today’s market is full of various types of practice pads, with different characteristics and features.
+They come in different sizes, sounds, surfaces, and quality.

-The most basic pads come with just one or two surface types.
+The most basic is made from rubber pads.
 But the most complex ones can have several different surfaces.

 They are simple tools, but quite effective for practicing.
-It is a popular kit among many drummers, including experienced ones.
+It is a popular kit among many drummers, including experts.
 You can use it by yourself, practicing wherever you wish, with varying complex techniques.
-You should consider playing on a metronome if you are choosing this pad.
+You should consider playing with a metronome if you are choosing this pad.